ton-community/ton-docs/docs/develop/howto/blockchain-configs.md

 ## Param 12

-This parameter represents the configuration of a workchain in the TON blockchain.
+This parameter represents the configuration of a workchain in the TON Blockchain.
 Workchains in the TON Blockchain are designed as independent blockchains that can operate in parallel, allowing TON to scale and process a very large number of transactions and smart contracts.

 ## Workchain configuration parameters: